canonical/rockcraft/docs/tutorials/chisel.rst

 ========================

-In this tutorial, you will create a lean hello-world rock that uses chisel slices, and then compare the resulting rock with the one created without slices.
+In this tutorial, you will create a lean hello-world rock that uses chisel slices, and then compare the resulting rock with the one created without slices in :doc:`/tutorials/hello-world`.

 Prerequisites
 -------------